Smoke Shop Credit Card Processing: Everything You Need to Know

 Generally, for a smoke shop, a high-risk merchant account includes features like:

-1. Higher Fees: The processing rate the shop pays per transaction will increase.
+1. Higher Fees: The processing rates the shop pays per transaction will increase.
 Rates typically include a percentage of the transaction, as well as a flat rate.
-A high-risk smoke shop would pay a higher percentage, as well as a higher flat rate.
+A high-risk smoke shop would pay a higher percentage as well as a higher flat rate.

 3. Payout Cycles: A high-risk smoke shop merchant may be subject to longer payout cycles.
 For example, next-day payouts are common, but a high-risk merchant may have to wait up to 72 hours for payouts.